junhua/UOL-OOP-CM2005/docs/tutorials/module1/part2.md

 ## Next Steps
 1. Complete both starter programs
-2. Compare with the final versions
+2. Compare with the final versions in the `Final/` folder
 3. Try modifying the values
 4. Move on to [Part 3: Input/Output]({{ site.baseurl }}/tutorials/module1/part3)